xjdesigns/Finley_POC/README.md

 > NOTE: To see light/dark mode follow the command prompt and switch to Expo Go before running.

+Make sure you create a `.env.local` file and copy the contents from the env file.

 ## Tech Stack
 The following frameworks/tools are being used to create the POC experience.